riccardo-giomi/rails-articles/README.md

 ## Installation

-The following commands will donwload the app's code, download or update the required Ruby Gems, and prepare a database for the application.
+The following commands will download the app's code, download or update the required Ruby Gems, and prepare a database for the application.

 ``` bash